cloudxabide/matrix.lab/Foo/VMware-ESX.md

 I need to be proficient enough that I have *some* idea of what my customers are seeing.

 ## Getting Started
+You will first install ESXi on your physical nodes, then update some configuration on each individual node.
+After that, you will then deploy VCSA and start managing things from there.

+### Step 1
 Install your ESXi nodes and configure networking/storage/etc for basic settings...

 ## Enable/Configure Core Infrastructure Services